Table of Contents[Hide][Show]

 $ wc file.txt

-This command displays the number of lines, words, and characters in file.txt
+This command displays the number of lines, words, and characters in file.txt.

-– Redirect Output to Multiple Files
+40. tee – Redirect Output to Multiple Files

-command reads from standard input and writes to standard output and files.
+The tee command reads from standard input and writes to standard output and files.

 Example: